 The first buying condition of the Murrey trading strategy that needs to be verified is that the price needs to trade below the 4/8 Murrey Lines.
 While this strategy can be applied to all time frames for the purpose of this Murrey trading strategy we’re going to use the 15-minute chart.

-The Murrey lines are dynamic pivot points that changes with flowing price action which is one of the reasons why the price action usually will be contained between 0/8 and 8/8 Murrey lines with the 4/8 pivot being the most important level.
+The Murrey lines are dynamic pivot points that change with flowing price action which is one of the reasons why the price action usually will be contained between 0/8 and 8/8 Murrey lines with the 4/8 pivot being the most important level.
+Also, read this strategy about day trading price action.

 It’s not enough for the price to trade below the 4/8 Murrey Lines which brings us to the next condition of the Murrey Math Trading Lines Strategy: